djoleK/Minesweeper/README.md

 # Minesweeper
-Minesweeper project and problems from the JetBrains Academy Short video demonstration can be seen here: https://streamable.com/rrkrht
+Minesweeper project and problems from the JetBrains Academy.
+Short video demonstration can be seen here: https://streamable.com/rrkrht